IGE-OpenReproLab2025/training-sessions-material/README.md

   - create GitHub account and join the openreprolab team - 15mn [Aurélie]
   - accessing the computing platform - 10mn [Mykael]
   - what is a jupyter notebook - 15mn [Lucas G]
-  - upload data in the storage and access it from juppyter - 15mn [Mondher]
+  - upload data in the storage and access it from jupyter - 15mn [Mondher]

 - Session 2 Daily workflow (March 13th, 3pm)
   - git commands and workflow [Ruth]